Register for the first time

 You may also need to send:

-- a ‘proof of identity’ form if you aren’t a legal professional, eg conveyancer
+- a ‘proof of identity’ form if you are not a legal professional, such as a conveyancer

-- a ‘disclosable interests’ form if there are unregistered interests in the property not mentioned in the deeds (eg a short-term lease or a right of occupation) - read detailed guidance on unregistered rights from the Land Registry
+- a ‘disclosable interests’ form if there are unregistered interests in the property not mentioned in the deeds (such as a short-term lease or a right of occupation) - read detailed guidance on unregistered rights from HM Land Registry

 - a certified copy of the lease, if you’re applying to register leasehold land or property